The Nonexistence of Vortices for Rotating Bose-Einstein Condensates with Attractive Interactions: Nonexistence of Vortices

 This also gives the absence of vortices for $u_a$ as $a \nearrow a^*$.
-Following (\ref{5D:G29}), the same argument of \cite[Theorem 1.3]{GLW} gives the uniqueness of $R_a$ as $a\nearrow a^*$, which then implies the uniqueness of $u_a$, up to the phase.
+Following (\ref{5D:G29}), the same argument of \cite[Theorem 1.3]{GLW} gives the uniqueness of $R_a$ as $a\nearrow a^*$, which then implies the uniqueness of $u_a$, up to a constant phase.
 This completes the proof of Theorem \ref{thm1.2*}.